 Top 10 Villages in Iran You Must Visit

-On the other hand, some of the top villages in Iran date back to hundreds or thousands of years ago.
-Therefore, these spectacular places to visit in Iran offer a rare blend of natural beauty and authenticity enhanced by antiquity.
+On the other hand, some of the top villages in Iran date back hundreds or thousands of years ago.
+Thus, these spectacular places to visit in Iran combine natural beauty with authenticity enhanced by antiquity.

-Fortunately, stunning Iran villages are scattered all over the county that most of them are within day-tripping distance of a major city.
+Fortunately, stunning Iran villages are scattered all over the county and most of them are within day-tripping distance of the major cities.
 Hence, whichever city you visit, you’re likely to be close enough to one of the quaint Iran villages.

 Map of Best Villages in Iran